JosephTLyons/delay_times/README.md

 # delay_times

-Calculate delay times in milliseconds and hertz
+Calculate delay times, in milliseconds and in hertz, for a given tempo